-Speech perception is an interactive process with multiple sensory modalities and probably some perceptuo-motor connections (Schwartz et al., 2012).
+Speech perception is an interactive process with multiple sensory modalities and probably some perceptuo-motor connections(Schwartz et al., 2012).
 Particularly seeing the talker's face helps better understanding of speech sounds in speech communication in noisy environment (Sumby and Pollack, 1954).
-This idea was further demonstrated by showing that the detection threshold of speech sound in noise was improved by visual stimulation concerning the moving face of the talker (Kim and Davis, 2004).
+This idea was further demonstrated by showing that the detection threshold of speech sentences in noise was improved by visual stimulation concerning rhythmic information related to the presented sentences (Aubanel et al., 2017).
 In contrast to the focus of audio-visual interactions, recent findings of an orofacial somatosensory influence on the perception of speech sounds (Ito et al., 2009) suggest a potential role for the somatosensory system in speech processing.
 However, it is still unknown whether somatosensory inputs help to perceive speech sounds in noisy environment.
 Exploring possible influence of somatosensory inputs on speech perception in noise could provide new insights about the linkage between speech production and perception, and lead to potential interesting applications in speech learning.